KitchenSync-Team/KitchenSync/docs/reference/legacy-readme.md

 ---

 ## 📌 Problem
 Food waste is expensive, unsustainable, and preventable.
-Many households:
+Many kitchens:
 - Forget what food they already have
 - Let groceries expire before being used
 - Struggle to plan meals around what’s on hand